Friday February 23, 2018 | 7:30PM (Pre-concert talk at 6:45)

 Suzie LeBlanc, soprano

-Appointed to the Order of Canada in 2015, she has earned four honorary doctorates and a career grant from the Conseil des arts et des lettres du Québec.
+Recently appointed to the Order of Canada for her contribution to Acadian culture and to the performance of Early Music, she has also earned four honorary doctorates and a career grant from the Conseil des Arts du Québec.